-Many hallmarks, perhaps because of how they are stamped into the metal, are framed by a hexagon or multi-sied polygonal shape.
+Many hallmarks, perhaps because of how they are stamped into the metal, are framed by a hexagon or multi-sided polygonal shape.
 This shape — and some of the physics around engraving itself — became the inspiration for Goldenchild.

 Originally, I proposed a honey-like gold to the client to be the dominant color for the brand (for obvious reasons).
 The client pushed back.
 Could we make it pinker?

 I selected this salmon pink because of its warmth and elegance.
 It is both a natural color, being found in everything from flesh to flowers (and salmon, I suppose!), but also slightly unnatural, with such a bright, almost chemical brilliance to it.